 I am able to create tutorials (much like that on my blog) to enable you do edit files that I have made for you (especially in CMS for web design).
 For an added fee, I can do live training with you via a shared desktop (Skype).

-By default I do logo design and identity kits (letterhead, business card, envelope) with a copyright rate so you will always own copyright to your own logo and stationery.
+By default, I do logo design and identity kits (letterhead, business card, envelope) with a copyright rate so you will always own the copyright to your own logo and stationery.
 To save you cost, I keep the copyright to all work I have created on other types of design (excluding designs using your content as a base – “derivative” or items from a third party such as stock art).
-I DO provide a copyright transfer at +100% of total design cost (if your project costs $300 and $200 of that was original design I did, then the copyright is $200 with a total project cost of $700).
+I DO provide a copyright transfer at +100% of total design cost (if your project costs $300 and $200 of that was the original design I did, then the copyright is $200 with a total project cost of $700).
 You will receive a written transfer of copyright after payment is complete.